• Skip to primary navigation

 Dough

-• Pour the boiling water over the mushroom powder and salt to make a paste, then stir for a minute and allow to cool slightly.
+• Grind the toasted mushrooms to a powder.
+Pour the boiling water over the mushroom powder and salt to make a paste, then cool the mushroom mixture.

 • Switch to the dough hook and knead to a smooth ball, about 1 minute more.
 Remove the dough and knead a bit by hand, it may feel firm at first, but as it rests it will soften.